 Becoming pregnant does not mean you have to give up exercise or other physical activity.
 In fact, women with diabetes benefit from regular physical activity in pregnancy.
-It is a great way to relax and spend time with family and friends, as well as an essential tool for diabetes management.
+It is a great way to relax and spend time with family and friends, and can help you with managing your diabetes.

 Physical activity during pregnancy

 Physical activity can help you manage your blood glucose levels and pregnancy weight gain, as well as keep you fit to prepare for the birth of your baby.
 It also has other benefits, such as managing pregnancy symptoms like heartburn, constipation and lower back pain.
 Regular physical activity is good for your emotional health and wellbeing, and can help you return to a healthy weight after you have had your baby.

 Your goal, while pregnant, should be to maintain your general health and fitness.
 Pregnancy is not the time to begin a new or strenuous exercise routine.

 Many types of physical activity are suitable during pregnancy.
 Talk to your doctor or midwife before starting or continuing any form of physical activity while you are pregnant.